thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   capture all those precious moments so you can take lots of great memories home.
-Practically all of the photos you will see on [our Instagam page ](https://www.instagram.com/sailinginparadisegoldcoast/)are taken by our crew on board actual charters so that's a sample of what you can expect.
+Practically all of the photos you will see on [our Instagam page ](https://www.instagram.com/sailinginparadisegoldcoast/)are taken by our crew on board actual charters.

   We are confident that a Gold Coast hen’s party with Sailing In Paradise, is an experience your group will be talking about for years to come!

+  So drop us an enquiry today (we are friendly :-) and we'll send you some info and rates for your season.
 accordionSection:
   accordion:
     - dropdownContent: >-